 - What Happens When Nobody Talks About Mental Illness?
 How many more self-inflicted deaths will it take to finally destigmatize mental illness in this country?

-In recent months, we’ve once again seen what it takes for the mainstream media to give mental illness the attention it needs.
-With the loss of both the chef and storyteller, Anthony Bourdain, and fashion designer Kate Spade only days ...
+Recently, we’ve once again seen what it takes for the mainstream media to give mental illness the attention it needs.
+With the loss of both the chef and storyteller, Anthony Bourdain, and fashion designer Kate Spade only days apart, the ...

 - This Is How to Overcome Your Fear of Change Why do some of us struggle so much with change?
 What’s the reasoning behind this fear of change?
 Keep reading for a few powerful techniques you can use to overcome this illusory fear.